 And then it was over; we were back outside the court and heading back to the cars.
-Reality hit me then, surrounded by people who cared about me and my son, and who I cared about in return; this was it – reality, and our lives bounded together by that common thread of family.
+This was it – reality, and our lives bounded together by that common thread of family.

-A visit to a local tea room where cake was the order of the day – all three children consumed huge muffins that I was convinced they wouldn’t finish, but each of them did.
+A visit to a local tea room where cake was the order of the day, topped off by huge muffins that I was convinced he wouldn’t finish (he did).
 We then made it back to school with time to spare for them all to get into the playground and then go for lunch.

 Memories were made that day, for all of us, and now we get to be a family in every sense of the word.
 Social worker visits had finished, and I have information about my son’s past that I can share with him when the time comes – when he’s ready for it.
 I’ll be there for him, every step of the way, and he’ll always know that he’s loved and treasured and given every opportunity to succeed.